patrick-kidger/equinox/docs/pattern.md

 def foo(interp: AbstractPolynomialInterpolation)
     ... = interp(...)
 ```
 you know that it is calling `AbstractPolynomialInterpolation.__call__`, and not anything else.
 This is great for code readability.
+Once again, this may be checked via a `strict=True` flag, passed as `class Foo(eqx.Module, strict=True)`.

 If we assume this, then we now find ourselves arriving at a conclusion: concrete means final.
 That is, once we have a concrete class (every abstract method/attribute defined in our ABCs is now overriden with an implementation, so we can instantiate this class), then it is now final (we're not allowed to re-override things, so subclassing is pointless).